opentaps/open-climate-investing/Paper_steps.md

 #Steps to Replicate the Paper's Results

-These are steps to replicate the paper "Constructing Equity Model Factors from ESG".
+These are steps to replicate the paper "Comparison of Equity Risk Factors Constructed from ESG Data".
 Please also see [the video](https://youtu.be/Dr3G14ogceU) which shows you the steps.
+The results for comparison are in two Google spreadsheets: [Carbon Loadings Results - CARIMA](https://docs.google.com/spreadsheets/d/1JJ8pGqze3TcXxYbPcai_1nOOckha8XLYoLk8vk4Y7vo/edit?usp=sharing) and [Carbon Loadings Results - Alternates](https://docs.google.com/spreadsheets/d/12NXsB2aR2w4JhA9VtjQXbDwSiTivkWMRbfbpoHxz1SY/edit?usp=sharing)

 ## R Scripts